Azure/azure-osconfig/devops/README.md

 # Package Installation

 We use the [Microsoft repository](https://packages.microsoft.com/) to distribute our packages.
-Below are the instructions to install the `osconfig` package on various operating systems.
+Below are the instructions to install the `osconfig` package on our supported Linux distributions.

 Channels | Description
 -----|-----